Schweinepriester/github-profile-achievements/README.md

 Public Sponsor | [Live 100 % unlocked sample by @ljharb](https://github.com/ljharb?tab=achievements&achievement=public-sponsor)
 Mars 2020 Contributor | [Live 100 % unlocked sample by @torvalds](https://github.com/torvalds?achievement=mars-2020-contributor&tab=achievements)

-Do you know a user with all Achievements at the same time?
+Do you know a user with all Achievements with highest tier at the same time?
 Let me know!

 ### Variants